thomasballinger/posts/2017-06-01-pycon-trivia.markdown

 [2015](http://rhodesmill.org/brandon/2015/pycon-trivia-night/),
 [2016](http://rhodesmill.org/brandon/2016/pycon-trivia-night/))

-This year for some reason (maybe because I see him at work?)
-Brandon asked me to help out with the trivia night.
+This year for some reason (maybe because I see him [at work](https://blogs.dropbox.com/tech/)) Brandon asked me to help out with the trivia night.
 Along with Larry Hastings, each of the three of us wrote eight trivia questions.
-This post is a draft of what will soon appear on Brandon’s blog in his annual Python Trivia night report.

----

-I wrote questions for the second section of trivia of night, presenting what may be the first PyCon trivia questions every not to be written by Brandon!
+I wrote questions for the second section of trivia of night.

 I tried to come up with questions I imagined might incite discussion and participation, but still reward folks who had been using Python for many years.